Overview

 After birth, the ductus arteriosus is no longer needed.
 It usually closes within 2 to 3 days.
 But in some infants, the opening doesn't close.
 When it stays open, it's called a patent ductus arteriosus.

-The persistent opening causes too much blood to flow to the baby's lungs and heart.
+The constant opening causes too much blood to flow to the baby's lungs and heart.
 Untreated, the blood pressure in the baby's lungs might increase.
 The baby's heart might grow larger and get weak.

 Risk factors